 The test

 The content of the BI test varies per profession and consists of different parts.
 The tests are also administered by various testing authorities.
 The tests are administered at a number of times each year.
 You will find more information about the content of the test on our website.
-It is also good to know that the BIG register (Bureau of Foreign Healthcare Professionals) and the committee do not concern the content of the tests and are not involved in this.
+It is also good to know that the BIG register (Bureau of Foreign Healthcare Professionals) and the CBGV do not concern the content of the tests and are not involved in this.

 What is the test for?